Of course you've seen the Minster, the Shambles and Clifford's Tower…

 No spoilers...
 You'll see the main areas like St Peter's Square and Castlefield, but the real fun is spotting the clues and uncovering a few hidden gems.

 We loved this Treasure Hunt.”

 We are Manchester locals so we were just expecting it to enjoy the riddles but we ended up seeing parts of Manchester that some of us haven’t been to!

-John Rylands Library a spectacular library build by an eccentric Cuban widow.
+John Rylands Library - a spectacular library built by an eccentric Cuban widow.

 By the end, you'll have joined up the different parts of the city and have a better idea where to go next.

 If it's patchy rain, you can pop into a cafe or restaurant: the treasure hunt is flexible.